 What are the eligibility requirements for Organizing Corps 2020?

-The corps is designed for current juniors and those expecting to complete school by June 2020.
+The summer 2019 program is designed for current juniors and those expecting to complete school by June 2020.
+Our next cohorts are planned for winter and spring of 2020.
 Additionally, Organizing Corps 2020 applicants should meet the below requirements:

 - Ability to commit to the full 8-weeks experience June 10, 2019–August 2, 2019